-- Two Program Directors, each program being run by two Program Directors specific to their field (ART or LAND)
+- Two Program Directors, each program being run by two Program Directors specific to their field (ART or LAND).
+The Program Directors are here to inform the overall structure of the ART and LAND programs to guide each individual through their development.

-- Up to 18 applicants
+- Up to 18 students

 - Two interns per program

 - Two guests in residence per program

 - The body of visiting artists and guests that host program workshops

+- Chef

 - A Nemendaráð

 It seems important to also include the community and friends of the LungA School that play a big part in the thriving of the school, not to mention its surroundings: the narrowing mountains with their endless streams running into the deep, long fjord, the constantly changing weather situation and the buildings that hold us.

-And there is also a real sense that all the individuals that have taken part in previous programs at the school still play a vital role; maybe as satellites moving around the globe making connections, spreading seeds of schooling situational ideas.
+There is also a real sense that all the individuals that have taken part in previous programs at the school still play a vital role; as satellites moving around the globe making connections, spreading seeds of schooling situational ideas.

 Each Nemendaráð is elected from the participants by the participants, and contains no fewer than two members.
-The role of the Nemendaráð is to support work, consider the interests and welfare of participants, and strengthen cooperation between participants, the school and the local community of Seyðisfjörður.
+The role of the Nemendaráð is to support the work of the school, consider the interests and welfare of participants, and strengthen cooperation between participants, the school and the local community of Seyðisfjörður.
 Amongst the roles of any Nemendaráð convened at the time of a board meeting, is to nominate a member of the board for participation in that meeting.
 The Nemendaráð shall be provided with any necessary facilities for its activities.

-And there is the School Board who support and monitor the governance and direction of the school, and guide us through bigger financial and structural decisions.
+There is the School Board who support and monitor the governance and direction of the school, and guide us through bigger financial and structural decisions.
+The board members are not considered participants, although they will include participants.
 The board consists of five individuals and two reserves as well as a participant representative.
 Each board member serves for three years with the possibility of renewal once, or a total of six years.
 The school turns to them with any situation that needs more attention, expertise and experience than what lies within the faculty's competences.

-On School Rules, Rights and Responsibilities
+1.4 On School Rules, Rights and Responsibilities

-This is a more thorough version of the Code of Conduct, which you can find on our website under About.
+(This section of the Curriculum is a more thorough version of the Code of Conduct, which you can find on our website under About.)